Jubatian/rrpge-spec/specs/bin_rpa.rst

 The application binary contains the application's descriptor, the code, and arbitrary binary data to be used by the application.
-The binary is 4096 word page oriented.

 When stored as a file on a file system, it's extension should be ".rpa" identifying it as an RRPGE application.
 The byte order within an application